BielUsal/BoltzmannNonEq/README.md

 # BoltzmannNonEq
-A Solver of Spatially Homogeneous Non-equilibrium Boltzmann Equation in Julia
+A Solver of Spatially Homogeneous Non-equilibrium Boltzmann Equation in Julia with very detailed descriptions within the program.